 Check Task Ensure that Oracle RAC Databases You are Installing are Compatible with Existing Databases If you have Oracle Clusterware installed, and different releases of other Oracle software installed, then the Oracle Clusterware release must be later than or equal to the Oracle Database software release.
-Oracle Clusterware and Oracle ASM are both upgraded to 12c release 2 (12.2) when you perform an Oracle Grid Infrastructure 12c release 2 (12.2) installation.
-If you have an existing Oracle home, then you can create a new Oracle home and install Oracle Database 12c release 2 (12.2) into the new Oracle home.
+Oracle Clusterware and Oracle ASM are both upgraded to 19c when you perform an Oracle Grid Infrastructure 19c installation.
+If you have an existing Oracle home, then you can create a new Oracle home and install Oracle Database 19c into the new Oracle home.
 Ensure that Oracle Clusterware is in a separate Oracle Grid Infrastructure home.
 Oracle Grid Infrastructure for a Cluster installations cannot be installed in the Oracle home directory for Oracle Database.
-Platform-Specific Server Ensure an external jobs user is created for HP-UX.
-Configuration Configure a Windows Domain user account to use when installing Oracle RAC on Oracle ASM Cluster File System (Oracle ACFS) on Windows platforms.
+Platform-Specific Server Configuration Ensure an external jobs user is created for HP-UX.
+Configure a Windows Domain user account to use when installing Oracle RAC on Oracle ASM Cluster File System (Oracle ACFS) on Windows platforms.